retroxsky06/surfs_up/README.md

 ## Summary
+Base on the findings of the analysis,

+still viable, possibly query on precipitation for June and December

 For this part of the Challenge, write a report that describes the key differences in weather between June and December and two recommendations for further analysis.

 Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.